 Most advisors will give you a framework.
 A few will give you a process.
-Almost none will change how you see.
+Almost none will help you see your business — and yourself — more clearly than you currently do.

 Enterprise operator and CEO advisor, Kent McKown partners with CEOs when intuition no longer scales and decision quality becomes the constraint.